Roblox/roact/docs/advanced/shallow-rendering.md

 end)
 ```

-After the first run, the test will have created a new script under `RoactSnapshots` in `ReplicatedStorage` called `ComponentToTest` that contains the following Lua code:
+After the first run, the test will fail and create a new script under `RoactSnapshots` in `ReplicatedStorage` called `ComponentToTest.NEW` that contains the following Lua code:

 ```lua
 return function(dependencies)